5 Steps for a Data-Driven Online Marketing Strategy

 Virgin Atlantic airlines’ website detects when customers have abandoned their shopping cart and sends an email reminder with their specific desired flight, saying, "[your name], you’re so close…" [7].

 A strategy is just ideas without a plan in place.
-Once you have decided on your online marketing strategy, create a timeline for your campaigns.
+Create a campaign timeline once you have decided on your online marketing strategy.
 Your plan should include a calendar, the person responsible for executing each campaign, and key performance indicators (KPIs).

-You may wish to run A/B testing (experimenting with different parts of a campaign to figure out what will work best), before going forward with implementing your plan.
-Once executed, it can take a while, up to six months or a year, to see the results of your implemented plan.
+Before implementing your plan, you may wish to run A/B testing (experimenting with different parts of a campaign to figure out what will work best).
+Once executed, it can take up to six months or a year to see the results of your implemented plan.

-After your online marketing plan has been implemented for a year, or a given timeline, analyse monthly sales.
+After your online marketing plan has been implemented for a year, analyse monthly sales.
 Based on data compiled and analysed from your online marketing efforts, what was the return on investment (ROI)?

 If you used a multi-prong approach, your team might consider evaluating the ROI of each part of the strategy.
-For example, you might evaluate the percentage of sales generated from SEO and content, from social media (broken down by platform), and from display ads.
-Consider conducting your analysis monthly, and troubleshoot as necessary.
+For example, evaluate the percentage of sales generated from SEO and content, social media (broken down by platform), and display ads.
+Consider conducting your analysis monthly, and troubleshooting as necessary.

-Finally, revise your online marketing plan for the following year or time period, based on the first year’s data.

-If you love data, you can use this to amplify your business efforts by understanding how to use analytics to boost your online media marketing campaigns, whether these are email campaigns, display ads, or through social media content.
-The Google Digital Marketing and E-Commerce Professional Certificate will guide you through what you need to know in six months or less.
+Amplify your brand’s digital marketing or begin your career in online marketing by learning in-demand data-driven skills with the Google Digital Marketing and E-Commerce Digital Certificate.
+No degree or experience is required.
+Become job-ready in six months and learn how to use online marketing tools to drive marketing campaigns, such as Google Analytics and Google Ads.

 Editorial Team